 ESCAP is a former co-Chair of the joint RCM/UNDG Asia-Pacific Thematic Working Group on Youth, which functioned until the end of 2015.
 Since then ESCAP has been an active member of the Asia-Pacific Interagency Network on Youth (APINY), which is part of the UN Asia-Pacific RCM Thematic Working Group on Sustainable Societies.
 APINY works to enhance the impact of the United Nations youth development work in Asia and the Pacific, especially in the context of achieving the SDGs.

 Youth Policy Toolbox

-Over 2014-2017, ESCAP will be leading the implementation of an interregional project to strengthen the capacity of Governments in Asia and the Pacific, Africa and Western Asia to respond to the needs of youth in formulating inclusive and sustainable development policies.
-By means of developing a toolbox of policy and programme options, knowledge sharing and the provision of technical advice, the project will seek to enhance youth policies, especially in the context of participation of youth and decent work for them.
+Over 2014-2017, ESCAP is leading the implementation of an interregional project to strengthen the capacity of Governments in Asia and the Pacific, Africa and Western Asia to respond to the needs of youth in formulating inclusive and sustainable development policies.
+By means of developing a toolbox of policy and programme options, knowledge sharing and the provision of technical advice, the project seeks to enhance youth policies, especially in the context of promoting smooth school-to-work transitions, green jobs and active youth engagement.